Kansas City, Missouri: Airports

 Charles B. Wheeler Downtown Airport (airport code MKC) was TWA's original headquarters and houses the Airline History Museum.
-It is still used for general aviation and airshows.
+It is used for general aviation and airshows.

 Public transportation

 Like most American cities, Kansas City's mass transit system was originally rail-based.
 From 1870 to 1957, Kansas City's streetcar system was among the top in the country, with over 300 mi of track at its peak.
 The rapid sprawl in the following years led this private system to be shut down.